Philosophical me (1)

 When asked about my profession I usually say “journalist”, “science journalist” or “software entrepreneur.”
 Very rarely “philosopher”, although that is what I studied and graduated in.
 It tends to put people off.

 I did my GCE “A-levels” at Wolsey Hall in Oxford, while living in Hamburg, Germany, many decades ago.
 The “Advanced Level” examinations are conducted by educational authorities in the United Kingdom and British Crown dependencies, and awarded to students completing secondary or pre-university education.

 One of my A-Level subjects was Logic, and I spent half a year studying Aristotle’s logical works to prepare for it.
 These provide a highly developed logical theory, the earliest of its kind, and one that commanded immense respect for many centuries.

 Now I have logical inclinations and devoured Aristotle’s Organon with gusto.
 But I was not wholly comfortable with the figures of the Aristotelian syllogisms.
 I could handle them pretty well, but never understood the practical relevance.
 For instance, from the premises “all Greeks are humans”, and “all humans are mortal” you must conclude (can you guess?) that some mortals are Greeks.
 Really.
 It is only when you put it in the correct form, (1) all humans are mortal and (2) all Greeks are human, that you can more usefully conclude that all Greeks are mortal.
 For purely formal reasons.

 Still, even if Aristotle and the Greek philosophers did not make you wiser, in a practical sense, they made you wonderfully erudite.
 When university studies started I first tried medicine, but gave up after one semester.
-It involved too much by heart learning, and everything was in a foreign language — Latin.
+It involved too much rote learning, and everything was in a foreign language — Latin.
 You have to say ligamentum tibiofibulare anterium instead of front ankle ligament (which I have just injured in an accident, in June 2016).
 So I tried mathematics, but it turned out to be too hard — you have to have a certain kind of brain for it, which I do not have.
 Still, fooling around with the newly invented “computers” was fascinating, and I became quite adept at programming on and actually reading punched tape.